 The program provides Scholars the opportunity to develop their leadership skills and professional networks through a one-year Master’s degree at Tsinghua University in Beijing.
 Scholars live and study together on the campus of Schwarzman College, where all classes are taught in English and pursue a Masters in Global Affairs, with concentrations in one of the following disciplines: public policy, economics and business, and international studies.
 The concentration gives students an opportunity to focus on aspects of global affairs they may not have previously studied.

-The Schwarzman Scholars program is offering a series of virtual information sessions beginning Tuesday, March 31.
+The Schwarzman Scholars program is offering a series of virtual information sessions throughout the spring and summer.
 For dates, times, and additional information visit Schwarzman online.

 Schwarzman Scholars will be selected on the basis of their academic aptitude and intellectual ability, as well as their leadership potential, entrepreneurial spirit, ability to anticipate and act on emerging trends and opportunities, exemplary character, and desire to understand other cultures, perspectives and positions.